 My older brother Rudy and sister Aileen from mom’s previous marriage, were getting married.
 It was going to be a double wedding, the first wedding of my siblings.
 Our house was being re-painted and new curtains were bought.
 I remember all my aunts and cousins were coming in from the countryside and more pillows and sheets had to be purchased.
 My parents were buying groceries in bulk from months before, trying to manage their expenses.
 Mom was very busy trying to get everything done, it was not easy to host two weddings in one day.
 Rudy was her eldest child born on her 16th birthday, Aileen two years younger.
 In the olden days, everyone married their daughters early to prevent them from having boyfriends.
-My grandfather took her out from school as soon as she learnt to write, afraid that she would write letters to boys.
-She then had to help her mom tend to her younger siblings, learn to clean the home and later, sent to work in the rice field and cook.
+My grandfather took mom out of school as soon as she learnt to write, afraid that she would write letters to boys.
+She then had to help my grandmother; tend to her younger siblings, learn to clean the home and later, sent to work in the rice field and cook.

 We all got dressed in our best clothes, sewn by mom.
 Our room with the youngest set of siblings was the middle room out of the three rooms on the west side of our home.
 It had a bunk bed to one side of the room and a queen size bed to the other corner.
 The room was filled with us, everyone wanting the mirror at the same time.
-Mom also dressed in sari; her and dad’s room was next to ours; their back window facing the breadfruit and coconut tree in the backyard.
+Mom also dressed in sari; her and dad’s room were next to ours; their back window facing the breadfruit and coconut tree in the backyard.
 She could easily hear our confusion and excitement since the room walls did not go all the way to the top of the ceiling.
 We were all bubbling with so much happiness, too young to understand the tears we saw in mom’s eyes as she was dressing my sister; the bride.

 We all rushed out to welcome him and his guests.
 Mom blessed him as he entered.
 The fire lit on camphor in a brass pan, decorated with a few hibiscus flowers, she circled it around his face a few times then made bigger circles blessing his whole body and saying a prayer silently as she did.
 That always touched my heart and made me very emotional whenever she blessed me, at her regular yearly religious functions.
 There was always an intense look of deep love in her expression when she blessed you with the heat of the fire intensifying her love.
-After they were married under the Hindu rites, my sister went into the room to change into her wedding dress while her husband went into another room to dress into his suit.
+After they were married under the Hindu rites, Aileen went into my parents’ room to change into her wedding dress while her husband went into another room to dress into his suit.

 As the years went by, Aileen got three sons and Rudy got one son.
 We were all very excited for babies in the family again.
 I remember always sitting beside mom when she would bath her newborn grandson and oil his little body every morning before the bath, stretching and massaging his limbs.
 The lower section of our home was divided into three.
-On one half, my sister lived with her family and the other half, was divided into two, our kitchen and Rudy and his family lived in the other section.
+On one half, Aileen lived with her family and the other half, was divided into two, our kitchen one section, Rudy and his family lived in the other section.
 I loved my nephews so very much and was very excited to be around them.
 Mom could no longer find me at home any longer.
 Every free moment I had, I was busy helping to shower and dress them up in different outfits, mix their milk to feed them and play games.
 They always enjoyed me reading stores and running around in the yard playing tag.
 I was just about ten years older than my oldest nephew and realized, with little children, I did not feel overwhelmed but felt a sense of responsibility and pride.

 My parents made life seem easy, we were protected from knowing their struggles to make ends meet for such a big family.
 Guess life is supposed to be easy for all youths, or so I thought until I got older.
 We were all sheltered under the golden branch of health and happiness.
 Mom made sure she cooked vegetables Mondays through Fridays, Saturdays were always fish curry and Sundays were always cook-up-rice (rice cooked with beans, meat, spinach and all desired spices) and baked chicken.
 We were always excited for Sundays since that was our favorite meal and it was known as “a lazy day.”
 Eat, nap and relax, then in the afternoons we would all ride our bicycle to the seawalls with our friends, or go for picnics in the park.